Last Updated 12/03/2021.

 Oh, I should tell you about the ladies’ waiting room.
 The kids and I got to sit in clean, cool comfort at the station, by virtue of my gender.
 Reserved passengers only.
 I’m very reserved so that’s OK.

-Read more of our India Travel Blog here.
-Day 1 in India, adjusting to a new way of travel and how we left Mamallapuram by train to visit Hampi and from there Goa.
+Read more of our India Travel Blog here for guide, tips, and the how-to of travel in India.
+Next is how we left Mamallapuram by train to visit Hampi and from there Goa.